 All of these pieces work together to create the school climate, a collection of attributes that inform how students, families, faculty, and staff relate to each other and the school itself.
-While each person may have a different experience, everyone’s actions work together to create the overall character of school life, which can show larger trends within a school district.
+While each person may have a different experience, everyone’s actions work together to create the overall character of school life.
+This can show larger trends within a school district.

-In this post, we’ll explore what it means to have a positive school climate and the questions you can ask in a school climate survey to gather feedback to make your district a safe and supportive learning environment.
+In this post, we’ll explore what it means to have a positive school climate.
+We'll also share some questions you can ask in a school climate survey to gather feedback to make your district a safe and supportive learning environment.

 The Effects of a Positive School Climate

-Decades of research consistently show what educators often see first-hand—that a healthy and vibrant school climate leads to better student outcomes in academic achievement, social-emotional learning (SEL), behavior, and relationships.
+Decades of research consistently show what educators often see first-hand: a healthy and vibrant school climate leads to better student outcomes in academic achievement, social-emotional learning (SEL), behavior, and relationships.
+Today, researchers and education leaders consider school climate a key lever for fostering safe, supportive communities.

 So how can educators create the conditions necessary for this environment?
 The National School Climate Center lists the following as the four core components of a positive school climate: